The1stMartian/Fastq-Data-Generator/ReadMe.md

 # Fastq Mini Data Generator

 ## Overview:
-Did you ever need a mini fastq dataset for testing?
-This script will generate one for you.
-"AccioFastq.py" is a Harry Potter reference ;)
+<i>Did you ever need a mini fastq dataset for testing?
+This script will generate one for you! "accioFastq.py" is a Harry Potter reference ;)</i>

 ## Features:
 - Differential expression in your gene/region of choice - great for RNA-seq or ChIP-Seq pipeline testing